goong-io/goong-io.github.io/docs/pages/style-spec/root.md

 ---
 title: Root
 id: root
-description: Root level properties of a MapLibre style specify the map's layers, tile sources and other resources, and default values for the initial camera position when not specified elsewhere.
+description: Root level properties of a Goong style specify the map's layers, tile sources and other resources, and default values for the initial camera position when not specified elsewhere.
 contentType: specification
 order: 2
 layout: page